Introduction

 Hybrid RAG with Structured Data

-For example: “How many customers signed up this month and what did the latest product update include?”
+Example: “How many customers signed up this month and what did the latest product update include?”
 The first half needs a database query.
 The second half needs a document search.
 Pure RAG can only handle the second half.

 The approach